 Employees, did you know that you should be having withholding taxes removed from your payroll and be issued a form W-2 at the end of the year IF your employer provides the work space, work tools necessary for the job, and tells you when you are required to be at work?
 Many are being given Form 1099 which requires YOU to pay the payroll taxes the employer should be paying.

-Did you know that once you are retired and turn 70 1/2 years old, you have to start taking distributions from those accounts based on life expectancy tables.
+Did you know that once you are retired and turn 72 years old (effective 12/20/19), you have to start taking distributions from those accounts based on life expectancy tables.
 This is called Required Minimum Distributions (RMD).
-What if you are continuing to work?
-If that is the case, then you DON’T have to start taking that RMD.

 Each year, Social Security Administration (SSA) makes available online a report of your annual and historic social security wages.
-0ft/e are told that they are going to start mailing the report out every five years.)
-We’ll wait and see.
 If those annual and historic wages are incorrect, it could affect social security benefits including retirement and disability.
 In order to reflect accurate information, it needs to be corrected with SSA within two years of the date that you have access to the report.
 If you fail to act, after three years from the applicable tax year, the amount cannot be corrected.
 The result is that any future benefits will be less than what they should be, and cannot be changed.

 Even if you do not intend to draw social security benefits, you should call Medicare at 800-772-1213 three months before your 65th birthday to discuss your options.
 Other answers can be found at http://www.medicare.gov.
 For planning purposes, you need to know that if you wait to start drawing Medicare AFTER your 65th birthday, you may end up paying more in premiums.